Diversity Task Forces

 Other projects and activities that may be considered include:

 - Recommend experts in the particular thematic area

 - Recommend promising practices for the Diversity Abroad Network Good Practices Series

 - Other projects to advance advocacy for task force theme on the national level.

 Please note that Task Force members are not required to attend the Annual Diversity Abroad Conference, though we highly encourage your participation!
 Task Force members receive discounted registration for the annual conference during the early bird period and are invited to a closed meeting for Task Force members.

-To apply for the 2016-2017 task forces, please submit your application materials by June 30, 2016 via the online form below.
-For reference, the Word version of the application is available to download here.
+To apply for openings on the 2018-2019 task forces, please submit your application materials by June 8, 2018 via the online form below.
+For reference, a pdf version of the application is available to download here.